 Water Quality And Maintenance

-It's widely believed that the key to maintaining a healthy aquaponics system is managing water quality.
-To do this, regular testing and monitoring of your systems' pH balance and other parameters must be done in order to ensure optimum health for both plants and fish:
+The key to maintaining a healthy aquaponics system is managing water quality.
+To do this, you need to do regular testing and monitoring of your systems’ pH balance and other parameters to ensure optimum health for both plants and fish:

 - Test the levels of ammonia regularly;